UKHomeOffice/hof-db-table-replacer/README.md

-NOTIFY_KEY # API key for a GovUK Notify service NOTIFY_TEMPLATE_KEYS # References for specific GovUK Notify templates you would want to send e.g. pass/fail cases SNYK_TOKEN # Optional if you want to run scans on node modules locally DB_MODEL # Default is pgp-model (using the pg-promise library).
-Update to a different model to use a different database setup.
+NOTIFY_KEY # API key for a GovUK Notify service NOTIFY_TEMPLATE_KEYS # References for specific GovUK Notify templates you would want to send e.g. pass/fail cases SNYK_TOKEN # Optional if you want to run scans on node modules locally DB_CLIENT # Defaults to pgp (using the pg-promise library).
+Set this value if you want to use a different client from /db e.g. knex
+DB_MODEL # Defaults to pgp-model.
+Set this value to use a different database model e.g. knex-postgres-model.
 ```

 * `yarn install` to download node modules